25 January 2016

 STEF STEFANOU AWARD FOR OUTSTANDING COMPANY

-Speaking at the event, Arlene Phillips CBE said: “I am thrilled to be invited to present the National Dance Awards for 2014.
-Dance, dancers and choreography were outstanding in every category and I would like to congratulate all nominees and the winners”.
+Speaking at the event, Arlene Phillips CBE said: “I am thrilled to have presented the National Dance Awards for 2015.
+It has been another wonderful year of dance as illustrated by the breadth of wonderful nominations for these awards.
+Choreography and dancers have been outstanding in every category and my congratulations go to all the nominees and the winners”.

-The dance section of the Critics’ Circle is delighted and honoured to thank the 2014 National Dance Awards Sponsors:
+The dance section of the Critics’ Circle is delighted and honoured to honour the 2015 National Dance Awards Sponsors:

-Grishko, Dancing Times, Stef Stefanou, The Critics’ Circle, The Ballet Association, Lee McLernon, The Office of Architectural Culture and Dance UK for the Jane Attenborough Dance UK Industry Award.
-Dance UK announced that Sprizzato will sponsor the Industry Award in 2015.
+Grishko, Dancing Times, Stef Stefanou, The Critics’ Circle, The Ballet Association, Lee McLernon, The Office of Architectural Culture, Dance UK, Sprizzato and the Construction Industry Council.